 With private health insurance becoming more expensive every year, more people than ever are looking for ways to save on the cost of their premiums.
-With that in mind, this guide looks at things you can do to reduce the cost of your health cover and the possible repercussions of switching insurance providers in the hunt for a better deal.
+With that in mind, this guide looks at things you can do to reduce the cost of your health cover and the possible repercussions of switching funds in the hunt for a better deal.
 Keep reading to find out how to save on health insurance.

 Compare policies online or over the phone today

 If you are finding your health cover increasingly expensive, the first thing you should do is take out your policy and review it thoroughly.
 Experts recommend you do this anyway (at least once a year) to make sure it is still relevant to your needs.
 Health insurance is now a highly competitive marketplace and consumers need to be aware of what’s out there and shop around for a deal.
 When reviewing your policy, things to consider might include:

 - Whether you still need the same extras cover – your children may be older now and no longer require major dental cover for things such as braces or wisdom teeth

 - Whether you still need the same hospital cover – as you get older, you may require a higher level of hospital cover to include cover for things like hip replacements or cataract surgery

 - Whether your policy is providing good value for money – the same level of cover may be available with another fund at less cost